Controllable Video Generation with Provable Disentanglement: Dataset Details

-FaceForensics~\cite{rossler2018faceforensics} is a forensics dataset consisting of 1000 original video sequences all videos contain a trackable mostly frontal face without occlusions.
-SkyTimelapse~\cite{xiong2018learning} typically consists of sequential images or videos capturing the dynamic behavior of the sky over time.
+We use the following datasets to verify our model. \begin{itemize} \item FaceForensics~\citep{rossler2018faceforensics}: A forensics dataset consisting of 1,000 original video sequences.
+All videos contain a trackable, mostly frontal face without occlusions.

+\item SkyTimelapse~\citep{xiong2018learning}: Typically consists of sequential images or videos capturing the dynamic behavior of the sky over time.
+We use the 2,368 officially released videos.

-RealEstate10K~\cite{zhou2018stereo} is a large dataset of camera poses corresponding to 10 million frames derived from about 80,000 video clips, gathered from about 10,000 YouTube videos.
-For each clip, the poses form a trajectory where each pose specifies the camera position and orientation along the trajectory.
-These poses are derived by running SLAM and bundle adjustment algorithms on a large set of videos.
-To the best of our knowledge, the proposed method is the first GAN-based approach to leverage the complex camera pose dataset for validating unconditional video generation.
+\item RealEstate10K~\citep{zhou2018stereo}: A large dataset of camera poses corresponding to 10 million frames from about 80,000 video clips, gathered from around 10,000 YouTube videos.
+Each clip’s poses form a trajectory specifying camera position and orientation, derived via SLAM and bundle adjustment.
+To our knowledge, our method is the first GAN-based approach to leverage this dataset for unconditional video generation.

+\item CelebV-HQ~\citep{zhu2022celebvhq}: A large-scale, high-quality video dataset with diverse celebrity identities and actions.
+It contains 35,666 video clips with a minimum resolution of 512×512, covering 15,653 identities.